 Read about the accomplishments of African Americans in Nebraska who paved the way for future generations.
 Maurtice Ivy, John Johnson, Whitney Young, Malcolm X, Cathy Hughes, Mildred Brown, Marlin Briscoe and Aaron Douglas are featured.
 Written by Daphne Eck, illustrated by Gina Tolstedt and developed by OPS teacher Lacey Wilson.

 Learn about the African American civil rights movement in Omaha, Nebraska, through the story of the 1963 Peony Park protests.
 This eBook talks about the involvement of the Youth NAACP members in desegregating the popular amusement park’s swimming pool.
 Written by Leo Adam Biga, illustrated by Weston Thomson and developed by OPS teacher Russ Nelsen.

 People in Your Neighborhood

 See the career highlights of professionals in North Omaha, past and present, including restaurant owners, journalists, politicians, and fire fighters.
 Retired Chief Bill Johnson, Captain Anthony Gaines, Mildred Brown, Dr. Marguerite Washington, Chris Rodgers, Ernie Chambers, Charles Hall and Patricia Barron are featured.
-Includes interactive quizzes, games and multimedia geared to a third and fourth grade classroom.
+It includes interactive quizzes, games and multimedia geared towards a third and fourth grade classroom.
 Written by Andrew Norman, illustrated by Christina Renfer Vogel and developed by OPS teacher Sarah Adams.